 Normal price €4.675,00

-Intense cornflower blue top sapphire of 3.09 carat.
+Intense cornflower blue sapphire of 3.09 carats.
 In our opinion, this is the most beautiful color for sapphire.
-Not too light and not too dark, but a vivid blue.
+Not too light and not too dark but a vibrant blue.
 A fantastic stone for a ring that is sure to turn heads.
-Unfortunately, we don't often see them that beautiful blue.
+Unfortunately, we don't often see them this beautiful blue.

 Origin: Sri Lanka

 This stone has some inclusions in the form of fine healed cracks.
 The inclusions testify to a natural origin.
 On examination, no signs of heat treatment were found.

 This stone is suitable for use in all jewellery.

 Ruby and sapphire are both color variants of the mineral corundum.
 While red corundum is known as ruby, all other colors of corundum are called sapphire.
 Traces of elements such as vanadium, iron, chromium and titanium are responsible for the wide color palette that characterizes sapphire.

 Sapphire is derived from the Greek word "sappheiros" meaning "blue stone" and comes in the colors blue and pink.
 The most expensive and most sought after colors are royal blue, padparadscha (light pink/orange) and cornflower blue.
 Sapphire should not be too light on the one hand, but also not too dark on the other.
 Blue sapphires look best in daylight, but almost always show the pure blue in different types of artificial light.